ryq99/ML-From-Scratch/torch_implementation/README.md

-# Implement ML Algorithms using PyTorch
+# Implement ML Algorithms with PyTorch